Brightmoor, Detroit

 Brightmoor is a neighborhood located in Detroit, Michigan, near the northwest border of the city.
-Brightmoor is defined by the Brightmoor Alliance as being bordered by Puritan Road to the north, the CSX railway to the south, Evergreen Road to the east, and Outer Drive West, Dacosta Street, and Telegraph Road to the west.
+Brightmoor is defined by the Brightmoor Alliance as being bordered by Puritan Avenue to the north, the CSX railway to the south, Evergreen Road to the east, and West Outer Drive, Dacosta Street, and Telegraph Road to the west.
 However, the demographics given here for the neighborhood are the city's statistical Master Plan Neighborhood area, which consists of eight census tracts that includes some areas outside of the Alliance's boundaries, but does not include some areas within its boundaries.

 History

-Developer Burt Eddy Taylor bought 160 acre of land, located one mile (1.6 km) away from Detroit's city limits at the time, in 1921.
+In 1921, developer Burt Eddy Taylor bought 160 acre of land in Redford Township, located one mile (1.6 km) away from Detroit's city limits at the time.
 Taylor created Brightmoor as a planned community of inexpensive housing for migrants from the Southern United States in the early 1920s.
 The subdivision opened in 1922.
 B. E. Taylor recruited workers from Appalachia with the lure of employment at one of Detroit's expanding automobile manufacturing plants.
 An additional 2913 acre was added to the community between 1923 and 1924.
 Most of the residents worked in the automobile industry.
 Model d has described Brightmoor as a neighborhood where families could own a house and live in modest comfort.
 The City of Detroit annexed Brightmoor in 1926.
-The houses were intended as low cost mass-produced single-family housing.
-At the time of the community's opening, many residents lived in temporary shantytowns awaiting for the completion of their permanent houses.
+The houses were intended as affordable single-family housing.At the time of the community's opening, many residents lived in temporary shantytowns awaiting the completion of their permanent houses.

 In a 40-year period until 2011, the number of residents in Brightmoor decreased.
 Crime appearing in the 1990s and 2000s caused additional residents to leave.
 In 2011 Suzette Hackney and Kristi Tanner of the Detroit Free Press said that the area, "over decades, transformed from a thriving working-class neighborhood to one of abandoned homes and businesses, and now one that is hoping to come back, mostly through private-sector efforts."
 In 2009 John Carlisle (DetroitBlogger John) of the Metro Times said "Ghetto stereotypes thrive here—broad-daylight drug dealing, pre-teen pregnancies, long-gone or never-known fathers, and houses falling apart or giving way to vacant lots", though many non-profit agencies aimed to assist the population of Brightmoor.
 In the same year, urban gardens had been established in the neighborhood.

 In June 2013 the nonprofit organization Detroit Blight Authority began a cleanup effort of trash from a fourteen city block area, bounded by Lyndon, West Outer Drive, and Trinity Streets and with Eaton Avenue splitting the area laterally.
 500 residential lots are located in the area cleaned by the Detroit Blight Authority.
 The cleanup zone had about 70 vacant structures, with several houses that had received damages from burns and those ransacked by intruders.
 The authority, with the Detroit Rescue Mission Ministries and Mitch Albom Charities, organized the Blight Elimination—100 Houses Event in August 2013.